 What is the fertile window?

-The fertile window is comprised of the days leading up to, including, and immediately after ovulation.
-To get pregnant, you need to have unprotected sex during the fertile window.
+Your biological fertile window is comprised of the days leading up to, including, and immediately after ovulation.
+To get pregnant, you need to have unprotected sex during the days that you are assume you are fertile.
 Sex too early in the cycle or too late in the cycle won’t lead to pregnancy because there won’t be an egg to fertilize (5,6).

 How can I know when I will ovulate?